azerty0220pl/czatApp/README.md

 # czatApp
  Chatting app for discussions, developed with MERN stack.
+This project is divided in two, the client and the API.

+## Client

+## API